 Government and Destiny Rescue social workers reassure and assist girls during the raid.
 Towels are provided to protect girls’ identity in case media arrives.

 Destiny Rescue social workers have been preparing for this moment since the raid was green-lighted.
 Anticipating the number and approximate ages of the survivors, they and their government counterparts enter with a calming confidence and help the girls through the next steps.

 Called the “inquest stage”, Barnett says he now has 36 hours after the arrest to document each survivor.
 This includes interviewing them, inquiring about their birth certificates and allowing them to give a sworn statement – a written document reciting a first-hand witness of a crime.

 We’re giving the girls a legal voice if they want to press charges.”

-A day later, Barnett will request one of his ten “trusted drivers” to transport the survivors to the safe home.
-Barnett and his team will now eye their next child sex trafficking case and repeat the same process.
+A day later, Barnett will request one of our drivers to transport the survivors to the safe home.
+While our team of social workers continues to walk with survivors during this transition, Barnett and his team will now eye their next child sex trafficking case and repeat the same process.

 While raid missions play a major role in denting the number of children trapped in sex trafficking in the country, Covid-19 has been suffocating our team’s ability to complete missions.

 Following the pandemic paralysing the world early last year, Barnett says many government agencies have been “severely understaffed”.
 This often means they don’t have the manpower to attend a raid mission at the drop of a hat, despite rescue agents finding evidence for a case.